 - Encourage all of your managers to engage with TTC resources.
 They can access our Open Playbook and follow us on LinkedIn and Twitter - we are always posting content that they will find relevant.

-Upload the TTC Signatory logo to your website, email signature, and, if applicable, Gender Pay Gap report to showcase your company's public commitment to driving change.
+Upload the TTC Signatory logo to your website, email signature, and any applicable reports or presentations to showcase your organisation's public commitment to driving change.
 You can also use it on job boards and in recruitment materials.
-For TTC logo and our logo guidelines visit the Signatory Checklist (2: Access & use the Signatory social assets).

-You have joined a community of UK organsiations all looking to drive similar change so we encourage you to exploit the TTC toolkit and platforms to seek peer to peer input to improve your company policies, programmes and strategies.
-Visit our sections on The Toolkit and Collaboration + Engagement above to find out how to do this.
+You have joined a community of UK organisations all looking to drive similar change.
+We encourage you to use the TTC toolkit and events to seek resources to improve your company policies, programmes, and strategies.

-We are always looking to promote and showcase the strategies and programmes Signatory organisations are using to drive greater inclusion and diversity.
-Signatory Spotlight submissions are added to the relevant section of the TTC Open Playbook (use Google Chrome to access) and highlighted on our social channels, LinkedIn and Twitter.
+We want to promote and showcase the strategies and programmes Signatory organisations are using to drive greater diversity and inclusion.
+We invite you to submit a case study or summary of some of your actions.
+Signatory spotlight submissions are added to the relevant section of the TTC Open Playbook (use Google Chrome to access) and highlighted on our social channels, LinkedIn and Twitter.
 Please share what you're doing with us via our Signatory Spotlight page.